Markus-Zacharuk/mantis/README.md

 * Run the executable by typing `./mantis`

 # Acknowledgements
-This project is using the following great projects
+This project is using the following great projects:
 * [GMP](https://gmplib.org/) for multi-precision integers and rationals,
 * [MPFR](https://www.mpfr.org/) for multi-precision floating-point types,
 * [MPFR C++](http://www.holoborodko.com/pavel/mpfr/) to provide c++-style use of [MPFR](https://www.mpfr.org/),